User Guide

 Working with Storyboards

-A storyboard is a list of screens that shows how the UI changes in time as the result of user actions.
-For example you can use them to show the steps of a checkout process or prototype a wizard dialog.
-You can also use them for more complex things like UI animations produced by AJAX events in a web application.
+Storyboards can generally be used to represent any sequence of user interactions, or state changes.
+For example you can use storyboards to show the steps of a shopping checkout process; prototype a multi-step wizard dialog; or document more complex things like UI animations produced by AJAX events in a web application.
+Storyboards are saved in files with .story extension.

 Use F5 to launch a full-screen presentation of your storyboard.